-"He took off his hat and smiled.
+"You took off your hat and smiled.
 Smiled and smiled."
 Rebekka thought she was answering the grin of her new husband, but her parched lips barely moved as she recalled their first meeting.
-She had the impression, then, that this was his whole life had been about: meeting her at long last.
+She had the impression, then, that this was what his whole life had been about: meeting her at long last.
 At long long last.
 Following him, feeling the disabling resilience of land after weeks at sea, she tripped on the wooden walk and tore the hem of her gown.
 He did not turn around, so she grabbed a fistful of skirt and trotted along to the wagon, refusing the hand he offered to help her mount.
 It was seal and deal.
 He would offer her no pampering.
 She would not accept it if he did.
 A perfect equation for the work that lay ahead.
 And the sorrow.

 He seemed shy, at first, so she thought he had not lived with nine people in a garret; had not grown so familiar with small cries of passion at dawn they were like the songs of peddlers.
-Tk
+It was nothing like what Dorothea had described or the acrobatics that made Lydia hoot, nor like the quick and angry coupling of her parents.
+Instead she felt not so much taken as urged.